Skip to content

 • Demonstrate zero tolerance for sexual harassment and other forms of harassment, across NHSGGC.

-• Build the trust, confidence and knowledge of staff that they can raise these issues and that they will be dealt with appropriately
+• Build the trust, confidence and knowledge of staff when raising concerns, so they know they will be dealt with appropriately

-• Ensure managers are equipped to deal appropriately with issues that are raised
+• Ensure managers are equipped to deal with issues that are raised

 • Let all staff know what is and is not appropriate in the workplace.

-• Put in place the right support for people who are the victims of sexual harassment.
+• Put in place the right support for people who experience sexual harassment.

-If you believe you or one of your colleagues has been the victim of sexual harassment or any other form of harassment, please contact our Bullying and Harassment confidential helpline on 0141 201 8545 or the HR Support & Advice Unit.
+If you believe you or one of your colleagues has experienced sexual harassment or any other form of harassment, please contact our Bullying and Harassment confidential helpline on 0141 201 8545 or the HR Support & Advice Unit.

-You can also seek support and counselling via Occupational Health, or via the range of support shown in the Resources section at the bottom of this webpage.
+You can also seek support and counselling via Occupational Health, or through the range of support shown in the Resources section at the bottom of this webpage.
+This includes specific support for any individual who has experienced sexual assault.

 What is harassment?

-Harassment is unwanted conduct related to a relevant protected characteristic (age, disability, gender reassignment, race, religion or belief, sex, or sexual orientation, marriage and civil partnership or pregnancy and maternity), which has the purpose or effect of violating an individual’s dignity or creating an intimidating, hostile, degrading, humiliating or offensive environment for that individual.
-It may also relate to other personal characteristics such as trans identities including non-binary, weight or social status.
+Harassment is unwanted conduct relating to a relevant protected characteristic (age, disability, gender reassignment, race, religion or belief, sex, or sexual orientation, marriage and civil partnership or pregnancy and maternity), which has the purpose or effect of violating an individual’s dignity or creating an intimidating, hostile, degrading, humiliating or offensive environment for that individual.
+It may also relate to other personal characteristics such as trans identities including non-binary, as well as weight or social status.

 Examples of Harassment as outlined in the NHSScotland Bullying and Harassment Policy: